 The California Fair Employment and Housing Act (FEHA) outlines several categories of harassment based on sex.
 If your employer harasses you based on your gender, sex, pregnancy, childbirth, and other medical conditions, you can be protected by FEHA.
 FEHA goes on to further define sexual harassment:

 In California, the employee who committed the harassment is personally liable for the victim’s damages regardless if the employer knew or should have known about the harassment.
-While our sexual harassment attorneys will always pursue damages against the employee who committed the harassment, the employee may often be “judgment proof” or simply lacking financial resources to compensate the victim for their damages.
+While our sexual harassment lawyers will always pursue damages against the employee who committed the harassment, the employee may often be “judgment proof” or simply lacking financial resources to compensate the victim for their damages.
 Because of this common occurrence, our sexual harassment lawyers make sure that they include in any lawsuit all individuals and entities responsible, in whole or in part, for the harassment.